pushowl/nacelle-pushowl-nuxt-module/README.md

 - Handle console errors in service worker file
 - Prevent options call in service worker file
+- Please update your service worker file again by following the instructions above in [step 3](https://github.com/pushowl/nacelle-pushowl-nuxt-module#3-copy-service-worker-file-into-the-app)
 ### 0.7.0

 - Price drop and Back in stock automation support added.
 Just upgrading this package is enough to start using this.
 Just make sure the automations are enabled on the [PushOwl dashboard](https://dashboard.pushowl.com/automations)